idekerlab/KEGGscape/docs/mergemodel.rst

 =======================================================
-Mapping genome scale metabolic model and KEGG pathway
+Mapping genome scale metabolic model on KEGG pathway
 =======================================================

 Here we show the other example of data integration.